MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsMeetingBrandingPolicy.md

 ```

 ## DESCRIPTION
-The Get-CsTeamsMeetingBrandingPolicy cmdlet enables you to return information about all the meeting branding policies that have been configured for use in your organization
+The Get-CsTeamsMeetingBrandingPolicy cmdlet enables you to return information about all the meeting branding policies that have been configured for use in your organization.

 ## EXAMPLES